4 Ways to Boost Your Charisma

 3. Emotional Control is the ability to regulate and control emotional expressions.
-It includes ability to “hide” felt emotional states (maintain a “poker face”) and to use a different emotional expression as a mask.
+It includes the ability to “hide” felt emotional states (maintain a “poker face”) and to use a different emotional expression as a mask.
 Charismatic persons are very skilled at controlling their emotions and always appearing, “calm, cool, and collected.”

 Those are the core skills associated with emotional communication.
-The three remaining components involve skill in verbal and social communication, and are more complex.
+The three remaining components involve skill in verbal and social communication and are more complex.

 4. Social Expressiveness.
-This represents both verbal speaking skill, as well as ability to engage others in social interaction and conversations.
+This represents both verbal speaking skills, as well as the ability to engage others in social interaction and conversations.
 It is related to being extraverted and outgoing.
 It is the part of personal charisma that allows a charismatic person to both be a good public speaker, but also to “work the room” and engage with each individual on a meaningful level.

 5. Social Sensitivity is a very complex social skill.
-It includes listening ability, particularly ability to pick up on the subtleties of conversations and social interactions.
-It is also knowledge of social rules, or norms.
+It includes listening ability, particularly the ability to pick up on the subtleties of conversations and social interactions.
+It is also knowledge of social rules or norms.
 Individuals with personal charisma are poised and tactful.
 They are easily able to analyze people and social situations.

-6. Social Control is sophisticated social role-playing skill.
+6. Social Control is a sophisticated social role-playing skill.
 Individuals possessing high levels of social control are able to feel comfortable in just about any social situation, and can easily become a part of a group.
 Taken together, social expressiveness and social control are related to, and predictive of, the kinds of people who are looked to as group leaders or spokespersons.

 While possessing more of each of the dimensions makes you a more emotionally and socially skilled person (and enhances your charisma potential), it is also important that the different skill dimensions be in balance.
 In other words, being too high on one dimension, and too low on another can be problematic.
 For example, imagine a person who is highly emotionally expressive, but lacks emotional control.
 This individual will have trouble “turning it off” and toning down the expression of emotion when it is inappropriate.
 Conversely, too much emotional control, without expressiveness, leads to a person who seems emotionally cold and distant.
-It’s all about amount of skill and balance among them.
+It’s all about the amount of skill and balance among them.